 - Cathodic Protection

 Cathodic protection protects against galvanic corrosion and is commonly used for steel pipelines, water heater tanks, or ship hulls.
-It involves using an outside course of electrical current to overpower a corrosive current in part.
+It involves using an outside course of electrical current to overpower a corrosive current partially.
 Another way of cathodic corrosion protection is using a sacrificial anode by connecting a small, reactive metal to the intended metal part.

 - Environmental Measures